Nicki Minaj: 2010–2011: Breakthrough with Pink Friday

 On March 29, 2010, Minaj released "Massive Attack" featuring Sean Garrett.
 Intended as the lead single from her forthcoming debut album, Pink Friday, the song was dropped from the album due to poor commercial performance.
 The next single, "Your Love", later became the album's lead single.
 Released in June, it peaked at number 14 on the U.S. Billboard Hot 100 and number one on the Rap Songs chart.
-In September, Minaj released "Check It Out" featuring will.i.am and "Right Thru Me" as follow-up singles.
+The rapper was then featured on Christina Aguilera's song "Woohoo", which reached number 46 on the Canadian Hot 100 and number 79 on Billboard Hot 100.
+In September, Minaj released "Check It Out" with will.i.am and "Right Thru Me" as follow-up singles.

 In October, Minaj was featured on Kanye West's "Monster", a posse cut with Jay-Z and Rick Ross featuring vocals from Justin Vernon of Bon Iver.
 Her verse received widespread acclaim with many critics regarding it as the best verse on that song.
 Complex rated Minaj's "Monster" verse as the number-one best rap verse in the past five years, while Sean Fennessey of The Village Voice stated that "Monster" was "the track that announced Minaj's "brilliance" to most people."
 Shortly after, she performed "Monster" with West and Jay-Z at Yankee Stadium, becoming the first ever female rapper to perform there.
 In November 2010, Minaj received her first Grammy Award nomination for her guest verse on Ludacris' song "My Chick Bad".

-Pink Friday was released on November 19, 2010, debuting at number two and later reaching number one on the Billboard 200, with first-week sales of 375,000 copies.
-It had the highest sales week for a female rap album this century and second highest sales week overall after Lauryn Hill's The Miseducation of Lauryn Hill (1998).
-Upon release, the album received generally positive reviews from critics.
-The album was certified platinum in December, with it becoming the first album by a solo female rapper to go platinum in seven years.
-"Moment 4 Life" featuring Drake was released as the fourth single from Pink Friday shortly after the album's release.
-The song served as the third single off the album, released as a single on December 7, 2010.
-Minaj performed "Right Thru Me" and "Moment 4 Life" as the musical guest on the January 29, 2011, episode of Saturday Night Live.